-Last weekend, we drove out to Twentynine Palms, CA to look for a Rufous-backed Robin that had been reported there.
+Last weekend, we drove out to Twentynine Palms, CA to look for a Rufous-backed Robin previously reported there.
 The bird had been present for at least a week on the lush grounds of the 29 Palms Inn resort.
 This resort is a 70-acre oasis of greenery and water for wildlife in the middle of the Mojave Desert, and the owners and operators of the inn are very birder friendly.
-The 29 Palms Inn is located close to Joshua Tree National Park, in extreme south central San Bernardino County, CA.
+Thus, it consistently draws in wildlife of all kinds from the surrounding desert.
+The 29 Palms Inn sits close to Joshua Tree National Park, in extreme south central San Bernardino County, CA.

-Rufous-backed Robins are native to the dry, deciduous forests along the west coast of Mexico from southeastern Sonora to southeastern Oaxaca.
-Like American Robins, the Rufous-backed Robin will readily use manmade habitats like gardens and farms, faring quite well in those edge habitat areas.
-Within such habitats, they can be found on the ground or at virtually any height of the available canopy.
-Rufous-backed Robins are omnivorous, consuming a diet of fruits and invertebrates.
+Normally, Rufous-backed Robins live in the dry, deciduous forests on the west coast of Mexico from Sonora to southeastern Oaxaca.
+Like American Robins, the Rufous-backed readily uses man-made habitats like gardens and farms.
+As a rule, it fares quite well in those edge habitat areas.
+Within such habitats, these robins forage on the ground or perch at nearly any height of the canopy.
+Like the American Robin, Rufous-backs are omnivorous, consuming a diet of fruits and invertebrates.

-Rufous-backed Robins are uncommon but regular vagrants in the states along the Mexican border.
-In California, we tend to see them in fall and winter, presumably as a function of post-breeding dispersal.
-They are often found in the company of wintering American Robins.
-The 29 Palms bird was part of a loosely-associated flock of about 20 American Robins.
-We watched this male Rufous-backed Robin consuming palm fruits, and hopping around pulling worms out of the lawn, just like any American Robin would.
+Typically, Rufous-backed Robins are uncommon but regular vagrants in the states along the Mexican border.
+Further, in California, we find them in fall and winter, presumably as a function of post-breeding dispersal.
+Often, they winter in the company of American Robins.
+The 29 Palms bird associated loosely with a flock of about 20 American Robins.
+We watched this male Rufous-backed Robin consuming palm fruits.
+Amusingly, it also hopped around pulling worms out of the lawn, just like any American Robin would.

-These photos were digiscoped, using a Kowa TSN-883 spotting scope, a Kowa TSN-DA10 digiscoping adaptor mounted on a Vortex PS-100 digital camera adaptor, and a Nikon CoolPix P300 point-and-shoot camera.
+These photos were digiscoped, using a Kowa TSN-883 spotting scope, a Sayegh Digidapter for Kowa TE-10Z and TE-11WZ mounted on a Kowa TE-11WZ 25-60x Zoom Eyepiece , using a Nikon CoolPix P300 point-and-shoot camera.